Siakam scores 19 of 30 in 3rd, Raptors beat Pistons 125-113 - WHIZ News

 Andre Drummond had 21 points and 22 rebounds for the Pistons, who have lost three of four.
 Derrick Rose added 16 points and 10 assists.

-Langston Galloway scored 17 points and Markieff Morris had 16 as Detroit coach Dwane Casey finished on the losing end of a Pistons-Raptors game for the first time in three seasons.
+Langston Galloway scored 17 points and Markieff Morris had 16 as Casey finished on the losing end of a Pistons-Raptors game for the first time in three seasons.

 Casey coached Toronto to four wins over Detroit during the 2017-18 season but was fired after the Raptors lost in the second round of the playoffs.